economycomfort/docker/README.md

     configuration backups held on servo in `/mnt/fast/appdata/homebot`, in the event they need to be restored.
-This is to accomodate homebot being able to run home automation services without the need for servo being available, for instance during a Proxmox failover migration.
+This is to accomodate homebot being able to run home automation services without the need for servo being available, for instance during a Proxmox failover where the servo VM wouldn't be running, or a reboot of the servo VM.

 -	`COMPOSE_PROFILES`: Set to reflect the default profile to be used by the Docker host in question.